 - If you are concerned about how transfer credit is being applied to your Audit, contact your advisor.

-- My advisor or Associate Dean gave me permission to substitute a course, but it's not
+- My Student Support Advisor or Dean gave me permission to substitute a course, but

 - Talk with your advisor.
 Exceptions approved prior to Fall 2011 may not have been added to your record.